silverwind/envies/README.md

 > Zero-config .env parser

-No configuration, just import it and use it, files will be read once on-demand.
-Checks the following in the working directory and merges the result:
+No configuration, just import it and use it.
+Checks the following in the working directory (lowest to highest precedence):

 - `.default.env`
 - `.env`,